airalab/robonomics-wiki/docs/es/configuration-options-description.md

 ```

 In the example it is `ttyUSB0`.
-Now you need to create new configuration file, or edit existing configuration file from previous [article](/docs/sensors-connectivity-setup/#json-configuration).
+Now you need to create a new configuration file, or edit the existing configuration file from the previous [article](/docs/sensors-connectivity-setup/#json-configuration).
-Insert what you see below to configuration file .
-Write full path to your database in file.
+Insert what you see below to the configuration file.
+Write the full path to your database in the file.

 <robo-wiki-note type="okay">
-Don't forget to insert your Board path to port statement and latitude and longitude of a sensor to geo statement.
+Don't forget to insert your board path to port statement and latitude and longitude of a sensor to geo statement.
 </robo-wiki-note>

 ```json